-For our October session, we are very pleased to welcome Dr Heba Lakany to Soundbites for the first time.
+For our October session, we were very pleased to welcome Dr Heba Lakany to Soundbites for the first time.
 Dr Lakany is a leading researcher in upper limb exoskeleton technology and a lecturer at University of Liverpool.
 This fast-evolving technology has the potential to significantly improve the upper-limb functionalities required for everyday activities.

 Rehabilitation robots for the upper limbs have already proven their usefulness in particular for patients with spinal cord or stroke-related injuries, encouraging faster and more effective motor therapy.
 Dr Lakany and her team have done pioneering work to develop assistive devices for people with severe motor disabilities.